 My eldest brother Aidan and my father had decided between them that I ought to go to boarding school in England (the thinking behind this - as I later came to understand - was that I could sit A-levels, specialising in Science subjects; this completely daft idea being based on my performance in 'Science' at the Marist school), and then ... , but evidently my mother was firmly set against all this...

 Then something happened which made my mother change her mind...: in the Marist (boarding) school you were only allowed out if (say) your parents called at the weekend, and this is how it worked.
-They called and were admitted to a room in the school while they waited for a certain priest (I could name him, but I refrain - not for any legal fears - ... ; his nickname was 'Groucher').
+They called and were admitted to a room in the school while they waited for a certain priest (I could name him, but I refrain - not for any legal fears (I simply don't want to sully my webpage) - ... ; his nickname was 'Groucher').
 One Saturday, early 1962, my parents visited, and waited for Groucher to call on them...
-What happened then I only heard about in later years: Groucher threw a fit... he wanted my parents to know that their son John B. was a wretched creature... he had been cast off that month's 'Board of Honour' (a school disciplinary procedure; I could explain, but...).
+What then happened I only heard about in later years: Groucher threw a fit... he wanted my parents to know that their son John B. was a wretched creature... he had been cast off that month's 'Board of Honour' (a school disciplinary procedure; I could explain, but...).
 Years later I heard that my poor mother was so shocked by this attack that she said to my father: Seán, he can go to school in England...
+(Another of those fork-in-the-road moments: had my mother not had that encounter with the reprehensible Groucher then my mother could have had her way, and I've had stayed there...)

 On my last night at that school - with one final Intermediate Certificate examination paper to sit the following morning - in the dormitory (wash basins down a central aisle, and three rows of beds on either side), I was out of my bed, chatting with a friend in another part of the dormitory, when the lights went on...
 It was Groucher, leather strap in hand, delighted to find that I was one of six boys who were not in their beds.
 We were directed to his room, and he said: Master Donnelly, you've been here often enough, show them what's to be done... - that was Brian, my dear friend - of whom the poet Enda Wyley later wrote a beautiful two page essay (page 1 and page 2) - and Brian proceeded to lie across the arm of an arm chair to receive six clatters of Groucher's leather strap.
 Six for everyone else, except me, the last one; I received a bonus seventh.